Superintendent's Compendium

 Visiting Hours:

-Brandy Creek Beach day use area is open to vehicle traffic from 9:00 A.M. to 9:00 P.M. daily from April 1 through November 1 each year, unless the access gate is closed.
+• Brandy Creek Beach Day Use Area is open to vehicle traffic from 9:00 am to 10:00 pm daily from April 1 through November 1 each year, unless the access gate is closed.

-Oak Bottom Recreation Complex between the hours of 10:00 P.M. and 6:00 A.M. is open only to registered campers in their campsites, moorage customers on the concessions docks and persons launching, landing, or retrieving from the water vessels at the launch ramp.
-These areas can be seen in Appendix A: Oak Bottom Recreation Complex.
+• Oak Bottom Recreation Complex (as defined on the attached map, Appendix A), between the hours of 10:00 P.M. and 6:00 A.M. is open only to registered campers in their campsites, moorage customers on the concessions docks and persons launching, landing, or retrieving from the water vessels at the launch ramp.

 Public Use Limits:

-Hunting is prohibited on the following land areas within Whiskeytown Unit, as defined and drawn in Appendix B: Whiskeytown Unit Hunting Area Map.
-Refer to the maps for specific boundaries of areas impacted by these closures and restrictions
+Hunting is prohibited on the following land areas within Whiskeytown Unit, as defined and drawn onto a map (Appendix B), which is made a part of this document, on file and available for inspection in the office of the Superintendent.
+Refer to the maps for specific boundaries of areas impacted by these closures and restrictions.

-• Vicinity of the Whiskeytown Environmental School Camp (also known as N.E.E.D.
-Camp), Peltier Bridge Campground and the area between Paige Bar Road, Mule Town Road, Salt Creek, and the Mount Shasta Mine Trail.
+H. Vicinity of the Whiskeytown Environmental School Camp, Peltier Bridge Campground and the area between Paige Bar Road, Mule Town Road, Salt Creek, and the Mount Shasta Mine Trail.

 Exception to closure: Hunting of Band-tailed Pigeons is permitted during the legal season as defined by California Department of Fish and Game within the area bounded by Paige Bar Road between the Mt.
 Shasta Mine Trail and the intersection of Whiskeytown Environmental School Camp Access Road, Whiskeytown Environmental School Camp Access Road from Paige Bar Road to the Clear Creek Bridge and Clear Creek between the Whiskeytown Environmental School Camp Access Road bridge and the mouth of Salt Creek on the West, Salt Creek between Mule Town Road and Clear Creek on the South, Mule Town Road Between the Mt.
 Shasta Mine Trail and Salt Creek on the East and the Mt.
 Shasta Mine Trail between Paige Bar and Mule Town Roads on the north.

-• Areas within the developed property at the summit of Shasta Bally Mountain, for use as a tele-communications facility as identified in Appendix B: Whiskeytown Unit Hunting Area Map.
+N. Areas within the developed property at the summit of Shasta Bally Mountain, for use as a tele-communications facility as identified on the attached map (Appendix B).

 Closures: